vosjo/nnaps/docs/userguide/mesa_extract.rst

 MESA extract
 ============

-**nnaps-mesa** -extract <*model_directory*> -o <*output_file.csv*> [*options*]
+**nnaps-mesa** extract [*options*]

-.. program:: nnaps-mesa
+.. program:: nnaps-mesa extract

-.. option:: -extract model_directory

-    The extract option, used to extract model parameters from MESA models stored in hdf5 format.

-    **model_directory** mandatory argument.
-The directory containing all mesa models in hdf5 format.
+.. option:: -i, -input (str) <input directory or csv file>

+    A directory containing the compressed stellar evolution models to extract, or a csv file containing a list of all models to extract and optionally individual extraction options for each model.
+The csv file needs to contain at least one column with the path to the model called 'path'

-.. option:: -o output
+.. option:: -o, outputfile (str) <output file path>

-    The name of the csv file where nnaps-mesa will write the extracted parameters for all models.
+    The path to the csv file where you want the extracted parameters to be stored.

-.. option:: -setup setup_file
+.. option:: -s, -setup (str) <setup file path>

-    yaml file containing the detailed setup for the compression.
+    yaml file containing the settings the extract action.

     If not setup file is give, nnaps-mesa will look for one in the current directory or in the *<user>/.nnaps* directory.
 In that case the filename of the setup file needs to be *defaults_extract.yaml*.